greta-dovi/bd_docker/README.md

 ##### 5. Build the Docker image and run the Container
-Build the Docker image: Use the Docker command-line interface to build the Docker image based on the Dockerfile you created in the previous step.
-Verify that the image builds successfully without any errors.

 Docker image was built using command "build .", which finds the Dockerfile in the current directory and creates a Docker image. <br>
 Once the image is created, it appears in docker.desktop app "Images" section.
 From there I ran the image in the Container. <br>
-In the Optional settings amd Volumes section I indicated the path for the results in my computer as well as in Docker Container. <br>
+In the Optional settings and Volumes section I indicated the path for the results in my computer as well as in Docker Container. <br>
 While Container was running, I was able to see the file structure inside the Docker Container.

 ##### 6. Issues encountered
-There were not many issues in the simple container running process.
-However, I also wanted to save the generated output file to be saved on the local machine, therefore needed to explore the volumes and mount options.
+There were not many issues in the container running process.
+However, I also wanted to save the generated output file on the local machine, therefore needed to explore the volumes and mount options.

 ##### 7. Container registry
 To push my Docker image to a container registry I followed these steps: <br>